cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 * Provide a definition of "automated threat"
 * Create a common vocabulary, and relationships, of automated threats which maintains consistency with existing literature.

 This would involve creating a listing of vendor-neutral and technology agnostic terms that describe real-world automated threats to web applications, at a level of abstraction suitable for application owners.
-The ontology and other supporting materials need to be paractical and useful for a range of activities throughout a secure software development lifecycle (S-SDLC).
+The ontology and other supporting materials need to be practical and useful for a range of activities throughout a secure software development lifecycle (S-SDLC).

 ### Scope